IamAbdelrahman/Embedded-Systems-Diploma/C/Macros/Labs/README.md

 ## Labs:

 .
-Lab1: Calculate the execution time of a program.
+Lab1: Calculate the execution time of a program using c/python.

 .
 Lab2-3-4: Define a macro.